Migrating from NNG 1.x

 Note that the new functions provide a reference to a static string, and thus do not require

 allocation, and the returned strings should not be freed.
-Also the IDs are provided as uint16_t
+Also the IDs are provided as uint16_t,

-matching the actual wire protocol values, instead of int
+matching the actual wire protocol values, instead of int.

-options have been replaced by
+The NNG_OPT_SENDFD and NNG_OPT_RECVFD options have been replaced by

-and nng_socket_get_recv_poll_fd
+nng_socket_get_send_poll_fd and nng_socket_get_recv_poll_fd respectively.

-function is removed.
+The NNG_OPT_SOCKNAME function is removed.
 This was provided for application use, and never used internally by NNG.

 Applications should keep track of this information separately.